lsickert/ik-nlp2022-group11/README.md

 TODO:
 [Pre-trained Models](google colab link)

+### Predicting on Unseen Data
+Finally, it is possible to use one of our pre-trained models to predict on unseen data.
+The exact way of working depends on the type of model, examples

+TODO

 ## GitHub Structure
 We have divided our GitHub repository into three main directories, which are listed below.